Introduction -UK director duties and responsibilities

 If you are an organised individual, we have detailed all the filing dates you may need to meet as both a company director and someone who files a Self-Assessment Tax Return.

 We have separate guides on Self-Assessment payments on account and common Self-Assessment tax errors.
 It is a good idea to make diary notes of all important dates for you to track when any payments are due.

 Finally, you should also ensure that your accountant is up to date with current working practices and how tax rules affect your particular industry.

-In conclusion, all the duties and responsibilities fall with you as the director, covering various areas.
-Furthermore, you are in charge and need to ensure that your company’s accounts, tax returns, and reports are correct and that you file these on time.
+In conclusion, all the director duties and Companies House director responsibilities fall with you as the director, covering various areas.
+Furthermore, you are in charge and part of your UK director’s duties are to ensure that your company’s accounts, tax returns, and reports are correct and you file these on time.

 Finally, as a director, it is good practice when you supply the details to your accountant; you send them promptly.
 If you adhere to this, you will give them time to complete your paperwork for you before any due dates.

 Please consider these points if you are considering moving from an umbrella to your own company.